A Non-invasive Treatment Backed By Technology

 Catching It Early

 Prostate cancer occurs when cells in the prostate gland grow out of control.
-In Singapore, it is now the second most common cancer among men, based on 2014 to 2018 data from Singapore Cancer Registry, heightening interest in the various treatment options in early stage prostate cancer that can reduce possible treatment-related side effects1.
+In Singapore, it is now the most common cancer among men, based on 2017 to 2021 data from Singapore Cancer Registry, heightening interest in the various treatment options in early stage prostate cancer that can reduce possible treatment-related side effects1.

 Prostate cancer, especially in the early stages, often does not cause changes in the urinary or sexual function.